sameer-patil/reportor/ARTIFACT-APPENDIX.md

 sudo docker-compose up --build
 6. Wait for all services to launch.

-Step 4: Download ReporTor Plugin and setup Onion Address
+Step 4: Setup Onion Address
-1. Open a new terminal window and locate the extracted directory of ReporTor Server-side container.
+1. Open a new terminal window and locate the extracted directory of the ReporTor local test server.
-2. Run the following commands to download the ReporTor plugin and automatically configure the plugin with the newly created onion address: sudo chmod +x update_plugin.py sudo python update_plugin.py sudo chmod -R 777 reportor/
+2. Run the following commands to automatically configure the plugin with the newly created onion address: sudo chmod +x update_plugin.py sudo python update_plugin.py sudo chmod -R 777 reportor/